Cops search 4 Colorado locations in election security probe

 GRAND JUNCTION, Colo.
 (AP) — A law enforcement task force searched four western Colorado locations amid an investigation into allegations that an elections clerk was involved in a security breach of elections equipment earlier this year, a district attorney said.

-The FBI, the Colorado Attorney General’s office and local authorities conducted the searches Tuesday in Mesa and Garfield counties, Mesa County District Attorney Dan Rubinstein told Colorado Politics.
+The FBI, the Colorado Attorney General’s office and local authorities conducted the searches, which were authorized by a federal court, on Tuesday in Mesa and neighboring Garfield counties, Mesa County District Attorney Dan Rubinstein told Colorado Politics.

-Rubinstein didn’t disclose the locations that were searched.
+Rubinstein didn’t disclose the locations that were searched, telling The Associated Press in an email that “all documents related to these operations are sealed” by court order.

 But Tina Peters, the elections clerk for Mesa County, which includes the city of Grand Junction, said her home was searched, the Colorado Politics media outlet reported.

 “The FBI raided my home at 6 a.m. this morning, accusing me of committing a crime,” Peters said.
 “And they raided the homes of my friends, mostly older women.
 I was terrified.”